dimitri-nicolo/calico/_includes/v2.5/cnx-monitor-install.md

 {% endif %}

 {% if include.upgrade %}
-1. Delete the install Job from previous {{site.prodname}} install, if it exists (Kubernetes Jobs cannot be modified, they must be deleted and re-created).
+1. Delete the install Job from previous {{site.tseeprodname}} install, if it exists (Kubernetes Jobs cannot be modified, they must be deleted and re-created).
    ```bash
    {{cli}} delete -n calico-monitoring job elastic-tsee-installer
    ```